-Most children begin to talk around 12 months old, but all parents know their babies want to communicate with them much earlier than that.
+Most children begin to talk around 12 months old, but babies try to communicate with their parents much earlier.

-Be aware that the sign language taught to normally hearing infants and toddlers is not exclusively the American Sign Language (ASL) used for the hearing impaired.
+The sign language taught to normally hearing infants and toddlers is different from the American Sign Language (ASL) used for the hearing impaired.

 Most commonly, such signs will signify concepts like “more,” “all gone,” “thank you,” and “where is it?”

-- earlier ability to understand spoken words, especially from age 1 to 2 years old
+- earlier ability to understand spoken words, especially from ages 1 to 2

 - earlier use of spoken language skills, especially from 1 to 2 years old

 - earlier use of sentence structure in spoken language